umarF/AutomationPListToHTML/README.md

 # AutomationPListToHTML
-it's a simple objective C program to parse your Xcode Instrument's .plist (log file) to HTML format.
+It's a simple objective C program to parse your Xcode Instrument's .plist (log file) to HTML format.
+Refer screenshot for putting the source file.